fastai/fastpages/README.md

 ### Hiding A Blog Post

 You may want to prevent a blog post from being listed on the home page, but still have a public url that you can preview or share discreetly.
-You can hide blog post from the home page by setting front matter parameter `hide` to `true`.
+You can hide a blog post from the home page by setting the front matter `hide` to `true`.
 This is set to `false` by default.

 It is recommended that you use [permalinks](https://jekyllrb.com/docs/permalinks/) in order to generate a predictable url for hidden blog posts.
 You can also set the front matter `search_exclude` to `false` if you don't want users to find your hidden post in a search.

 ### Toggle Search Visibility

 fastpages comes with built in keyword search powered by [lunr.js](https://lunrjs.com/).
-You can prevent a blog post or page from appearing in search results by setting the front matter parameter `search_exclude` to `false`.
+You can prevent a blog post or page from appearing in search results by setting the front matter `search_exclude` to `false`.
 This is set to `true` by default.

 ## Site Wide Configuration Options